Protecting red pandas and their habitat

 The money will be used for

-- Monitoring of animals and study of their distribution
+- Carry out monitoring of the animals and study their distribution.

-- Fight against illegal timber and plant harvesting
+- Fight against illegal harvesting of wood and plants.

-- Raising awareness among villagers and children of the importance of the forest and red pandas
+- Raise awareness among villagers and children of the importance of the forest and red pandas.

 Thanks to you 👏